hadley/adv-r/Home.md

 ## Advanced R topics

-In the these topics I try and explain how fundamental R components work, taking the [R language definition][lang-def] and trying to make it more user friendly with plenty of examples to illustrate each idea.
+In the following pages I try and explain how fundamental R components work, taking the [R language definition][lang-def] and making it easier to understand with plenty of examples to illustrate each idea.

   * [[The S3 object system|S3]]
+  * The S4 object system
+  * Other object systems
   * [[Scoping, environments and closures|Scoping]]
   * [[Controlling evaluation|Evaluation]]
   * Lazy evaluation: default, delayedAssign, autoload, makeActiveBinding
-  * Computing on the language: calls, expressions, functions
+  * Computing on the language
+  * Exceptions and debugging

 ## Good development practices

 The following documents give my opinionated beliefs on good development practice, distilled from my experience writing over 20 R packages.
 You want to make sure that your code is:

   * correct (testing)
   * maintainable (style)